kfernandez31/WPF-5-Topological-Sort/README.md

 # Brief description

-The task was to TODO
+The task was to write a function performing [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) of a graph.

 # Full description